Trump defends proposed Muslim ban from U.S. as outrage mounts

 “I am hereby barring Donald Trump from entering St. Petersburg until we fully understand the dangerous threat posed by all Trumps,” Kriseman wrote.

-Reporting by Susan Heavey and Emily Stephenson; Additional reporting by David Lawder, Lisa Lambert and Megan Cassella in Washington, Andrew Callus in Paris and Letitia Stein in Tampa, Florida; Editing by Jonathan Oatis and Lisa Shumaker
+(Reporting by Susan Heavey and Emily Stephenson; Additional reporting by David Lawder, Lisa Lambert, Eric Beech and Megan Cassella in Washington, Andrew Callus in Paris and Letitia Stein in Tampa, Florida; Editing by Jonathan Oatis and Cynthia Osterman)